-The Confluence Meeting Templates help to make your start easy.
-Custom Templates and labels can further help to put your meetings on rails.
-Reports and additional Apps further reduce the manual steps and connect Confluence Meeting pages to people’s other workspace tools.
+The Confluence meeting templates help you start easily.
+With custom templates and labels, you can turn meetings into super-powered sessions.
+Reports and additional apps further reduce the manual steps and connect Confluence meeting pages to different workspace tools.

 I hope you liked this article, please send us feedback on Medium or LinkedIn, or via Support Portal we’re curious to get your feedback!